Indiana Protective Order Attorney

 Filing a Protective Order Petition

 Either an alleged victim, or the victim’s parent or guardian if a minor or incompetent, may file a petition for a protective order, or an Indiana protective order attorney can file on the victim’s behalf.
 No matter who files it, the petitioner must explain his or her relationship to the respondent.
-The petition must also include details of the alleged violence, including the following:- Dates the violence or threats occurred
+The petition must also include details of the alleged violence, including the following:

 - Descriptions of violent or threatening incidents